- Jump to level:

 ENGR 252 Engineering Mechanics II - Dynamics 3

-Prereq.: ENGR 251 (C- or higher) and ENGR 240.
+Prereq.: ENGR 251 (C- or higher).
 Engineering vector mechanics of non-equilibrium conditions (dynamics), covering the kinematics of motion and kinetics of particles and rigid bodies.
 Spring.

 ENGR 290 Engineering Technical Writing and Presentation 3